-Cybersecurity refers to the preventative techniques used to protect the integrity of networks, programs and data from attack, damage, or unauthorized access.
+Cybersecurity refers to a set of techniques used to protect the integrity of an organization’s security architecture and safeguard its data against attack, damage or unauthorized access.

 According to a 2018 Gartner study, the global cybersecurity market is expected to reach US$170.4 billion by 2022.
 This rapid market growth is fueled by an array of new technology initiatives, such as cloud-based applications and workloads that require security beyond the traditional data center, connected “internet of things” devices, and stringent data protection mandates (e.g., the European Union’s General Data Protection Regulation, or GDPR, and the National Institute of Security Technology’s Cybersecurity Framework).